 The almshouses were founded by Dame Laetitia Monson (also spelt Lettitia, Letitia or Latitia) in 1728.
-This is confirmed by the inscription stone above the door and the inscription on her memorial in St Augustine’s church, Broxbourne (see appended document).
+This is confirmed by the inscription stone above the door and the inscription on her memorial in St Augustine’s church, Broxbourne (document appended).
 She died in 1734.

 She was the daughter of John, Lord Poulett of Hinton St George, in Somerset and the wife of Sir William Monson (died 1726).
 The Monson family owned the Manor of Broxbournebury between the 16th and 18th centuries, hence she was the lady of the manor of Broxbournebury.
 William and Laetitia are both buried in St Augustine’s church, Broxbourne.